-If you found this post useful, please share it with your colleagues and friends.
-And let me know in the comments if you have any questions, or any ideas you’d like to share.
+If you found it useful, please share it with your colleagues and friends.
+And let me know in the comments, if you have any questions, or any ideas you’d like to share.

 As always, thank you so much for being here and for reading!